smarter-travel-media/warthog/doc/source/usage.rst

     client.disable_server('app1.example.com', max_retries=0)

 You can set ``max_retries`` to any number that makes sense for your deploy process.
-Each retry will be attempted two seconds apart.
-See :class:`warthog.client.WarthogClient` for more information.
+Each retry will be attempted two seconds apart by default.
+See :class:`warthog.client.WarthogClient` for more information about how to change the time between retries.

 Enable a Server
 ---------------